atoerien/carbvis/README.md

 - PaperChain, with PaperChain Texture variant
 - Twister, with Twister Gum variant
-- Strand, with Twister Gum variant
+- Strand, with Candy Cane variant
 - Color by dihedral

 ## Requirements